Telugu cuisine

-Telugu cuisine is a cuisine of South India native to the Telugu people from the states of Andhra, Telangana, and Yanam.
-Generally known for its tangy, hot, and spicy taste, the cuisine is as diverse as the people and regions in which it is consumed.
+Andhra cuisine is the traditional culinary style of the Telugu people, who are native to the Indian state of Andhra Pradesh.
+It is generally known for its tangy, hot, and spicy taste.

 Regional variations

-The regions of Coastal Andhra, Rayalaseema, and Telangana all produce distinctive variations of Telugu cuisine.
-In the semi-arid Telangana region, millet-based bread known as rotte is the predominant staple food, whereas rice is the staple in the irrigated regions of Andhra and Rayalaseema.
-Ragi is also popular in Rayalaseema.
+The regions of Coastal Andhra (including Uttarandhra and Dakshinandhra), and Rayalaseema all produce distinctive variations of the Telugu cuisine.
+Rice is the staple in the irrigated regions of Andhra and Rayalaseema.
+Ragi (రాగి) is also popular in Rayalaseema and Palnadu.
 The curries, snacks, and sweets produced in these areas vary in both name and method of preparation from region to region.

-Andhra Pradesh is the leading producer of red chili and rice in India, and Telangana is the leading producer of millet.
-The concentration of red chili production in Andhra Pradesh has led to the liberal use of spices in Telugu cuisine.
+Andhra Pradesh is the leading producer of red chili and rice in India.
+The concentration of red chili production in Andhra Pradesh has led to the liberal use of spices in Andhra cuisine.
 Vegetarian dishes, as well as meat, and seafood in coastal areas, feature prominently.
 Tomato pappu, gongura, and tamarind are widely used for cooking curries.
-Spicy and hot varieties of pickle are also an important part of Telugu cuisine, including avakaya.
-"Deltaic" cuisine from Guntur in Coastal Andhra is known as the spiciest variety of Telugu cuisine, primarily because of the use of red chilis traditionally grown in the region.
+Spicy and hot varieties of pickles are also an important part of Andhra cuisine, including avakaya (ఆవకాయ).
+"Deltaic" cuisine from Guntur in Coastal Andhra is known as the spiciest variety of Andhra cuisine, primarily because of the use of red chilis traditionally grown in the region.

-The eating habits of Hindu royals and Brahmin, as well as Muslim Nawabi royal families have historically had a heavy influence on Telugu cuisine.
-Andhra Pradesh and Telangana's proximity to Western, Central, and Eastern India influenced the diversity of those border regions' cuisine as well, as the Telugu-speaking population spread into neighboring states.
+The eating habits of Hindu royals and Brahmins have historically had a heavy influence on Andhra cuisine.
+Andhra Pradesh's proximity to Western, Central, and Eastern India influenced the diversity of those border regions' cuisine as well, as the Telugu-speaking population spread into neighboring states.
 Different communities have developed their own variations, and rural areas still follow centuries-old cooking methods and recipes.

 Coastal Andhra

 Coastal Andhra is dominated by the Krishna and Godavari river delta regions and is adjacent to the Bay of Bengal.
 This proximity to water has led to rice, lentils, and seafood becoming dietary staples in the region.
 Andhra cuisine has its own variations, but dishes are predominantly rice-based.
 The Nellore region in the south has its own unique recipes, markedly different from those in Uttarandhra.
-Ulava charu is a soup made from horse gram, and bommidala pulusu is a seafood stew that is considered a specialty of Andhra Pradesh.
+Ulava charu (ఉలవచారు) is a soup made from horse gram, and bommidala pulusu (బొమ్మిడాల పులుసు) is a seafood stew that is considered a specialty of Andhra Pradesh.
 Andhra cuisine is prevalent in restaurants all over Andhra Pradesh, as well as in cities like Bangalore, Chennai, and New Delhi.